tosdr/tosback-versions/RTÉ/Privacy Policy.md

 This is the data and document Retention Policy of RTÉ and forms part of RTÉ’s General Data Protection Regulation (“GDPR”) compliance project.
 To view, [click here](https://about.rte.ie/wp-content/uploads/2019/07/RTE-Data-Retention-Policy-2018.pdf).

+#### RTÉ Energy Policy

+As an organisation and individually, RTÉ is committed to managing its energy consumption and continuously improving its energy management system.
+To view our Energy Policy, [click here](https://about.rte.ie/wp-content/uploads/2020/12/Energy-Policy-2020.pdf).

 #### RTÉ Environmental Property

 Mindful of our public service obligations, RTÉ has put in place an Environmental Policy.
 To view, [click here](https://about.rte.ie/wp-content/uploads/2020/08/RT%C3%89-Environmental-Policy.pdf).